George M. Campbell

-George M. Campbell (January 7, 1907 – June 4, 1942) was a United States Navy officer.
+George Marvin Campbell (January 7, 1907 – June 4, 1942) was a United States Navy officer.
 He was killed in action at the Battle of Midway while flying a torpedo bomber during an attack against several Japanese aircraft carriers.

 Early life

 Campbell was born on January 7, 1907, in Madras, Oregon.
 He was the ninth of a dozen children in his family.
 His father was a dairy farmer who also piloted a ferry across the Deschutes River.
-He attended a one room schoolhouse.
-He excelled at basketball in high school, and was part of a team that won a state championship in 1925.
+Campbell attended a one room schoolhouse, excelled at basketball in high school, and was part of a team that won a state championship in 1925.